"Actionable Insights to Fuel Your Growth"

 Rising Demand for Renewable Energy to Drive Market Growth

 Solar farms and wind turbines need large land areas for energy generation, which are often scarce or costly, especially near urban centers or in densely populated countries.
 Floating solar and offshore floating wind projects allow the installation of renewable capacity on water surfaces, saving precious land for other uses.
 Many reservoirs, lakes, and coastal areas remain unused or underutilized.
 Floating solar and wind farms tap into these spaces, unlocking new renewable energy solutions without ecological or social disruption.
-In March 2025, Bharat Petroleum Corporation's floating solar power plant was built in the rainwater harvesting pond and covers eight acres of the waterbody, which has a complete area of about 19 acres.
-The plant has been built at a cost of USD 3.37 million.

 MARKET RESTRAINTS

-High Initial Capital Investments Hamper Market Development
+High Initial Capital Investments Hampers Market Development

 MARKET OPPORTUNITIES